Thank you for joining us!

 Friday, October 10 - Sunday, October 12, 2014

-All Naropa alumni are warmly invited to join us for Naropa's first-ever Alumni Weekend.
-Reconnect with friends and faculty, revisit Naropa's campuses and take part in Naropa's 40th Anniversary celebration!
+Thank you so much to all alumni who participated in Naropa's first-ever Alumni Weekend.
+The celebration was a wonderful way to reconnect with friends and faculty, revisit Naropa's campuses and take part in Naropa's 40th Anniversary celebration!

 Friday, October 10

 Join us for a lecture with Lisa Jarnot at JKS' [Dis]Embodied Poetics Conference, 7:30 p.m.
 Arapahoe campus, Performing Arts Center.
 Or take some time to enjoy the Barbara Bash art exhibit at the Nalanda campus, White Cube Gallery.

 Come make your mark at the Alumni Community Art Making event.
 Join us at the Nalanda campus, 9130 Art Therapy Studio, for an evening of art making, music, light refreshments, and community.
 Drop in anytime between 7:00 p.m. and 10:00 p.m. to create, collaborate, and connect with other alumni, faculty, and staff.